 Quite a few people.
-My students and among others: Malaya Yousafzai, Michelle Obama, Emma Gonzalez, Alex Scott, my dear friend Joy Kemp who is a researcher at Guys Hospital and a Global Professional Advisor at The College of Midwives.
+My students and among others: Malala Yousafzai, Michelle Obama, Emma Gonzalez, Alex Scott, my dear friend Joy Kemp who is a researcher at Guy's Hospital and a global professional advisor at The College of Midwives.

 What is a fun fact no one knows about you?